agda/agda/doc/user-manual/tools/command-line-options.rst

      Do not use unicode characters to print terms.

+.. option:: --unicode

+     .. versionadded:: 2.6.4

+     Default, opposite of :option:`--no-unicode`.

+.. option:: --show-identity-substitutions

+     .. versionadded:: 2.6.2

+     Show all arguments of metavariables when pretty-printing a term, even if they amount to just applying all the variables in the context.

+.. option:: --no-show-identity-substitutions

+     .. versionadded:: 2.6.4

+     Default, opposite of :option:`--show-identity-substitutions`.

 .. option:: --show-implicit

      Show implicit arguments when printing.

+.. option:: --no-show-implicit

+     .. versionadded:: 2.6.4

+     Default, opposite of :option:`--show-implicit`.

 .. option:: --show-irrelevant

      .. versionadded:: 2.3.2

      Show irrelevant arguments when printing.

+.. option:: --no-show-irrelevant

+     .. versionadded:: 2.6.4

+     Default, opposite of :option:`--show-irrelevant`.

 .. option:: --verbose={N}, -v={N}